tweag/sparkle/README.md

 ```
 $ stack build hello
-$ mvn -Dsparkle.app=sparkle-example-hello package
+$ stack exec sparkle package sparkle-example-hello
-$ spark-submit --master 'local[1]' target/sparkle-0.1.jar
+$ spark-submit --master 'local[1]' sparkle-example-hello.jar
 ```

 **Requirements:**
 * the [Stack][stack] build tool;
 * either, the [Nix][nix] package manager,
-* or, OpenJDK, Maven and Spark >= 1.6 installed from your distro.
+* or, OpenJDK, Gradle and Spark >= 1.6 installed from your distro.

 To run a Spark application the process is as follows: